smarticoai/public-api/docs/api/classes/WSAPIStore.md

   call `JSON.parse()` yourself.

 **Cache & refresh**
-- The SDK caches the response under a single key (`StoreHistory`) for 30 seconds.
-Repeated calls within that window resolve from the cache without a network round-trip.
-The cache key is shared across all `(limit, offset)` combinations — if you call once with `limit = 20, offset = 0` and then call again with `limit = 20, offset = 20`, the second call may serve the cached first-page array.
-Treat the cache as covering "the first page only"; for true pagination, avoid relying on the cache and either bypass it (consumer-side cache) or accept that load-more pages won't be cached separately.
+- The SDK caches each `(limit, offset)` page separately for 30 seconds.
+  Repeated calls within that window resolve from cache without a network round-trip.
-- The cache is invalidated and `onUpdate` (when registered) is invoked automatically after a successful [buyStoreItem](#buystoreitem) call — the SDK re-fetches the first page (`limit = 20, offset = 0`) and pushes the fresh array to the callback.
-This always re-fetches page 1, so a consumer paginated past page 1 will need to re-scroll or refetch its subsequent pages manually.
+- The cache is invalidated and `onUpdate` (when registered) is invoked automatically after a successful [buyStoreItem](#buystoreitem) call — the SDK re-fetches the same page parameters that were registered together with the current `onUpdate` callback and pushes the fresh array.
 - Multi-tab caveat: if the user has the same brand open in multiple tabs, **all open tabs** receive the `onUpdate` event on a purchase, not only the tab that initiated the buy.
 The event is scoped to the